opencybersecurityalliance/stix-shifter/README.md

 ## Contributing

-We are thrilled you are considering contributing to <code>kale</code>!
+We are thrilled you are considering contributing!
 Please read our [guidelines for contributing](CONTRIBUTING.md).

 ## Licensing